kannibalox/rtorrent-docs/docs/include-cmd-ui.rst

             view.add=‹view-name› ≫ 0

-        Create a new view with the given name
+        Create a new view with the given name.
+By default the view contains no items.

     view.list